-Emeralds are rare, especially when looking for large, high quality examples.
+Emeralds are rare, especially when looking for large, high-quality examples.
 Their rarity, combined with their beauty and historical significance, make emeralds a very valuable stone, costing anywhere up to £5,000 per carat.
-This depends heavily on quality of course, which is measured in the same way as with a diamond by using the 4C’s – colour, clarity, cut, and carat.
+This depends heavily on the quality of course, which is measured in the same way as with a diamond by using the 4C’s – colour, clarity, cut, and carat.

 On the other hand, peridot is considered a semi-precious stone and, although stocks are scarce, it is more abundant than emerald.
 It also generally costs much less and can be found at under £100 per carat.
 Again, it is graded using the 4Cs, and its value can fall dramatically with the presence of internal inclusions.

-Emerald jewellery is greatly desired because of its value, beauty and rarity.
-It can be highly-priced, sometimes even more so than diamond jewellery.
+Vintage emerald jewellery is greatly desired because of its value, beauty and rarity.
+It can be pricey, too – sometimes even more so than diamond jewellery.
 It’s often set in yellow gold rings, such as in this glowing Emerald and Pear Cut Diamond Ring.

 Because peridot is a much less valuable gemstone, it is often found in pieces of much lower quality and value than emerald jewellery.
 Peridot stones might be set in sterling silver or as opposed to emerald which will usually be set in high carat gold or platinum.

 Other green gemstones